drummerboyministries/profile/README.md

-# profile
+# Profile

-A profile hub
+A basic profile with a picture and background image and a short bio.